fablaw/fablaw/README.md

 ### Hi there 👋

+I have just completed the Data Science Bootcamp at Le Wagon in December 2022 after having worked as medical doctor for 4 years.

+I am looking forward to integrating my medical background into data science, and bringing all my skills to practice at a new position as Data Analyst/Data Scientist.

+I am currently open to job opportunities!

 <!--
 **fablaw/fablaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.